VitoVan/calm/README.md

 You should run this command inside your project directory, where the file **canvas.lisp** should exist.

 This command will load **canvas.lisp** and show a window according to the instructions of the function  `draw` or `draw-forever`.
-The file **canvas.lisp** is just a regular Lisp source file, you do what ever you like in it.
+The file **canvas.lisp** is just a regular Lisp source file, you do whatever you like in it.

-For CALM related functions and parameters, please refer to the [API Reference](#api-reference).
+For CALM-related functions and parameters, please refer to the [API Reference](#api-reference).

 ### `calm hello`